 Coming from a nursing background, I have an understanding of anatomy and physiology.
 This, coupled with a knowledge of classical yoga, has enabled me to create a very individual teaching style.
 I work hard to continuously increase my understanding of yoga in order to improve myself as a teacher and be able to offer more to my students.

 I am a fully qualified yoga teacher having completed the Yoga Alliance 200 teacher training course and holding the BWY Teaching Diploma.
+I have also studied meditation with Swami Sarananda and have completed advanced teacher training to teach meditation.
+I have completed Yoga Philosophy course with Oxford University college of Hindu studies.
 In addition to this I have attended a variety of courses at the Sivananda Vedanta Centre in London covering both Asanas and Philosophy.
 I hold an up to date first aid certificate and have an enhanced CRB certificate.